-Note: These tutorials work with version 1.1.
+Note: This tutorial works with version 1.0.

 3.1 Getting started

 First, a few quick words on how this whole thing's gonna work.
 The Python programming language, that aop is written for, has a structure known as classes.
 The concept is simple: Every observing session follows some basic rules, the same parameters could be relevant and there's only so much you can do during a session.